solana-foundation/mosaic/packages/ebalts/README.md

 #### `getCreateConfigInstructionAsync()`

-Create an EBALTS configuration for a mint.
+Create a Token ACL configuration for a mint.

 ```typescript
 const instruction = await getCreateConfigInstructionAsync({